scpowers/RRT_star/README.md

 2. specify an initial pose (x, y, yaw)
 3. specify a final pose
 4. create a tree object (either RRT or RRT*) using items 1-3
-5. run tree.build() to construct the tree
+5. call tree.build() to construct the tree
-6. run tree.visualize() to view the tree
+6. call tree.visualize() to view the tree

 An example usage is given in ``run.py``.
 Since the algorithm is stochastic in nature, the output will change every time, but an example solution from the given ``run.py`` file is shown below.
 The solution is highlighted in magenta, with the start configuration at the bottom left and the goal configuration at the other end of the highlighted path.